 Music Business Q&A

-Sarah McQuaid has been a full time musician for over 10 years.
-In 2018 she released her fifth solo album If We Dig Any Deeper It Could Get Dangerous (which earned a rapturous critical reception, made several “Best of 2018” lists and was named Album of the Year by the Across The Universal Soundscape music blog) and played 124 concerts in the UK, USA, Ireland, Netherlands and Germany – all of which she booked herself.
+Sarah has been a full time musician since 2007.
+She has self-released six critically acclaimed solo albums and tours regularly in the UK, USA, Ireland, Netherlands and Germany, playing over 100 shows a year and handling all her own tour booking without the help of an agent.
 Sarah also manages her own website and handles much of her own PR (with assistance from Pat Tynan Media in the UK and Howlin Wuelf Media in the USA).
-Since 2008 she has been working closely with Martin Stansbury, who became her manager in 2011; he also runs her live sound and looks after her tour management.
-Martin engineered and mixed both Sarah’s current album and Crow Coyote Buffalo (2009), an album of songs co-written under the band name Mama by Sarah with former pop star Zoë Pollock of “Sunshine On A Rainy Day” fame.
+Since 2008 she has been working closely with Martin Stansbury, who became her manager in 2011; he also runs her live sound, looks after her tour management, records and mixes her albums, and produced both Sarah’s latest album The St Buryan Sessions and Crow Coyote Buffalo (2009), an album of songs co-written under the band name Mama by Sarah with former pop star Zoë Pollock of “Sunshine On A Rainy Day” fame.
+Sarah and Martin are both happy to answer questions about the DIY approach that has become a necessity for independent artists.

 School Presentations & Workshops